Elements

 The three properties of color are hue, value and saturation.

-hue scaleHue refers to the pure state of a color; it is the name we give a color, such as red or blue.
+Hue refers to the pure state of a color; it is the name we give a color, such as red or blue.

 Value is:

-• Relative lightness or darkness
+• Lightness or darkness

 Texture is:

-• The surface quality of an object
+• The quality of a surface

 • Roughness or smoothness